build-in/docs-my-blog/team/team.md

       Our Team
     </template>
     <template #lead>
-      The development of VitePress is guided by an international team, some of whom have chosen to be featured below.
+      The development of the OMC document library is supported by a team, some of whose members are shown below.
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers